 MED 3 NC

-On board components are conducted on our 17 m training vessel “Delphinus“.
+Practical and On Board course components are conducted at venues in Geelong and aboard our 17 m training vessel “Delphinus”.

 The MED 3 NC Course includes the following components:

 - Engineering Knowledge

 - Elements of Shipboard Safety (Liferafting and Firefighting)

 Please note: The MED 3 NC qualification includes First Aid Unit of Competency “HLTAID011 Provide first aid”.
 As Marine Training Services does not offer a First Aid Course, this unit will need to be completed with another course provider.

 Upon successfully completing all course requirements participants will receive a certificate of course completion for the MAR20421 Certificate II in Maritime Operations (Marine Engine Driver Grade 3 Near Coastal), a nationally accredited certificate recognised in all States and Territories in Australia.